mdkamran-stack/Devops_interview-question-asked_2025/Docker end to end.md

 There are couple of instructions

-## 1: FROM >> Docker file starts with from instruction it will create base image layer after that each instruction will add further layer.
+## 1: FROM >> copy instruction is used to copy files and directory from host machine to docker image.

 ## 2: COPY : which copy a file from a host m/c to Image.

+## ADD >> additional feature like exteracting tar ball and copyin url if user want to extract file recommended to use ADD .

 ## 3: RUN : it is used to run a cmd inside an image